Chart Color Schemes

 Lindfield - Roseville displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Lindfield-Roseville, as per the latest Census, consisted of 64.2% houses and 35.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 68.8% houses and 31.3% other dwellings.
-Home ownership in Lindfield-Roseville was 40.8%, similar to Sydney metro, with the rest being mortgaged (34.4%) or rented (24.9%).
-The median monthly mortgage repayment was $3,600, higher than Sydney metro's $3,500.
-Median weekly rent was $620, compared to Sydney metro's $630.
-Nationally, Lindfield-Roseville's mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.
+Dwelling structure in Lindfield-Roseville, as per the latest Census, consisted of 64.2% houses and 35.8% other dwellings.
+In comparison, Sydney metro had 68.8% houses and 31.3% other dwellings.
+Home ownership in Lindfield-Roseville was 40.8%, with mortgaged dwellings at 34.4% and rented ones at 24.9%.
+The median monthly mortgage repayment in the area was $3,600, higher than Sydney metro's $3,500.
+Median weekly rent in Lindfield-Roseville was $620, compared to Sydney metro's $630.
+Nationally, Lindfield-Roseville's mortgage repayments were significantly higher at $3,600 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing